Legal

 Host permissions

-• Why we need it: the Extension must be able to run on Facebook Ads Library pages and call our backend API to store the saved ad.
+• Why we need it: the Extension must be able to run on supported Meta, TikTok, and Google ad pages, call our backend API, and upload media to our storage provider when you save content to your account.

 • Domains covered:

-• Privacy note: access is limited to these domains (not “all sites”) and is used solely to support the “save ad” feature and communicate with our service.
+• Privacy note: access is limited to these domains rather than all sites, and is used only for the Extension features described in this section.

 Extension data handling

-• On-page access: on Facebook Ads Library pages, the Extension reads page content to extract the ad details you choose to save.
+• On-page access: on supported Meta, TikTok, and Google ad pages, the Extension reads page content and related network responses needed to identify the ad, its media, and related metadata for the feature you choose to use.

-• Transmission: when you save an ad, relevant ad data and your authentication token are sent to our API to store the ad in your account.
+• Transmission: when you save an ad, follow a brand, or request ad analysis/chat features, the relevant ad/page data and your authentication token are sent to our API to fulfill that specific request.

 To remove Extension data, you can sign out in the Extension popup and/or uninstall the Extension via Chrome's extension settings.